dobbs/wiki-spike-css/principles.md

 ## Authoring

+__Natural Extension.__ The act of reading extends easily into writing in an unchanged context.

 __Simple Sequence.__ Constrain items of a story, actions of a journal, and panels of a lineup in a flat linear order using only links for additional structure.
 This ensures that reorganizations are easily interpreted.

 __Visible History.__ An author can see change at other's hands and retrieve desired improvements. [video](http://video.fed.wiki.org/01-story-and-journal.html)